 - TripAdvisor will display clickable buttons that lead to a booking page for that hotel through the advertiser.
 These are cost-per-click (CPC) advertisements.
 The advertiser will pay only if the user clicks on the link which will lead them to the advertiser’s page away from TripAdvisor.

 - Tripadvisor will get paid for each click regardless if it leads to a booking or not.
 The recipient gets a lead.
 Such a click may cost more than a click directly from Google (and in some cases not).
 A higher fee would be warranted as the user is further advanced in their booking intent compared to a Google search.
-This is why you will find Booking.com and Expedia advertising heavily on TripAdvisor, making it 46% of TripAdvisor’s total revenues.
+This is why you will find (in particular) Booking.com advertising heavily on TripAdvisor.

 - The cost of the click is determined in an auction system.
-But they would typically be in the sub-dollar to a few-dollar region (make it up to a low double-digit amount).
+But they would typically be in the sub-dollar to a few-dollar region.
 There will be very strong variations between bidding for say a 2-star hotel in a remote area and a luxury hotel in Manhattan.

-- Popular hotels often have over 10 advertisers listing their links.
-Other bidders are the respective hotels themselves.
+- Popular hotels have over 10 advertisers listing their links.
+In some cases, the respective hotel bids themselves.

-- TripAdvisor (TRIP) has entered contracts with most of the leading global hotel chains for this purpose, such as Accor, Best Western, Hyatt, Marriott, Hilton, Wyndham and others.
-But also their competitors Expedia and Priceline (Booking.com) have entered such agreements.
-TRIP has now over 500k directly-bookable hotels in their inventory.
+- TripAdvisor has entered contracts with most of the leading global hotel chains for this purpose, such as Accor, Best Western, Hyatt, Marriott, Hilton, Wyndham and others.
+But also their competitors Expedia and Booking.com have entered such agreements.
+TripAdvisor had over 500k directly-bookable hotels in their inventory.
+(Again: this was in 2017)

-- The structure of the TripAdvisor hotel pages tells a clear story about gradual shift their business model:
+The structure of the TripAdvisor hotel pages tells a clear story about the gradual shift of their business model:

 - Above the fold (see the second last image), you will see pictures of the hotel and the CPC advertising buttons.